-If you're interested a career with the National Football League, but aren't a star running back, there are still options available.
-Plenty of people who have never even played football (and many who have at different levels) may be qualified for a job in the National Football League and not even know it.
-Likewise, if it's a personal goal to work in the NFL, but you don't have the necessary qualifications today, it's not out of the question that you can still achieve that goal.
+If you're interested in a career with the National Football League but aren't a star running back, there are still options available.
+Plenty of people who have never even played football (and many who have played at different levels) may be qualified for a job in the National Football League.

 Overview of the NFL

 Headquartered in New York City, the National Football League supports its 32 member clubs on a variety of business, marketing, legal, and operational matters.
 The league is owned by its 32 franchises and Roger Goodell serves as NFL commissioner.

 Most of the league’s revenue is generated by its television contracts, sponsorship deals, and ticket sales.
 The league has its own television channel, documents its games in film, and features a channel and a website.